stephsorandom/DataStructuresAlgos/week1hw.md

 }
 ```

-- Time Complexity: O(n) ... ????
-O(n^2)
+- Time Complexity: O(n^2)
-- Space Complexity: Constant
+  - The TC for this function is quadratic, because you are iterating through the entire array until you find the number you desire and return it, else if you don't find that number return -1 result.
-  -The TC for this function is Linear, because you are iterating through the entire array until you find the number you desire.
-So depending on the length of the array,
+- Space Complexity: O(1)
-  SC is constant, because this returns an integer
+  - SC is constant, because this returns an integer

 ### Problem 2